0c0w3/troubleshooter/README.md

     });

-`json` contains various data describing the user's Firefox including its version, modified preferences, installed add-ons, and more.
+`json` contains various data describing the user's Firefox including its version, modified preferences, installed add-ons, and more; it's the same data listed on Firefox's about:support page.
 Its schema is defined by the `SNAPSHOT_SCHEMA` object [here][snapshot-schema].

 [snapshot-schema]: http://mxr.mozilla.org/mozilla-central/source/toolkit/content/tests/browser/browser_Troubleshoot.js#73